 I love conceptual portraiture—portraits with colors and themes, portraits that are experimental, weird, and fun.
 My formal education in portraiture taught me that a photo should simplify, and while I value my education, I try to throw caution and tradition to the wind as often as possible.
 This makes room for the fantastical, the brave, and the interesting folks who inspire me every day.

 I’m currently working as a photographer for New England Sounds Magazine in the Massachusetts region.
 I’m interested in indie, folk, and punk music, big and small.
-Among these you’ll find: The Wild Reeds, Shakey Graves, Lord Huron, Gregory Alan Isakov, Leif Vollebekk, Cherry Glazerr.
-Mt.
-Joy, and more.
+Among these you’ll find: Passion Pit, The Revivalists, The Cat Empire, The Wild Reeds, Shakey Graves, Lord Huron, Gregory Alan Isakov, Leif Vollebekk, Cherry Glazerr. , and more.
 You can find all of my articles and galleries for NES HERE

 Music moves me.
 My photographs reflect the crescendo of a song and a musician at the height of the night.

 To order prints and posters, email with your request to firstname.lastname@example.org

 To schedule interviews and portraits, email John Hutchings at John@newenglandsounds.com